Spinach and Artichoke Dip is the perfect appetizer. Made with simple ingredients, this great snack comes together quickly and is always a hit!

-Buying pre shredded cheese is definitely a short cut you can take.
-However, in doing so you will sacrifice both taste and texture.
+Buying pre-shredded cheese is definitely a short cut you can take.
+But it is coated in preservatives which makes melting difficult.
+So you will sacrifice both taste and texture.
 When cheese is a big flavor in a recipe (or just always) it is worth it to take the time to shred your own.

 What Artichokes To Buy

 Artichokes are sold several different ways: whole and raw, canned, marinated, and frozen.
 For this easy spinach artichoke dip, I really like using canned quartered artichoke hearts.
 It is simpler than cooking whole artichokes.